List of Mt. Fuji Mountain Huts (富士山の山小屋)

 above chart was originally created in 2016, and then updated

 yearly with info received from the Tokyo Tourist Info Center.
-In
+The info

-July 2021 the info above was cross-referenced with data provided by the
+above was also recently cross-referenced with data provided by the

 Mt.
 Fuji Yoshidaguchi Ryokan Association (a business organization which